AyeZeeCodes/Cat-Blog/README.md

-#My First Webpage
+#My Cat Blog

-##By Jenna Montero and Alex Zerbach

 ##Description
-This is our first webpage through Epicodus.
+This is my blog that is dedicate to cats and all their cat accessories.
 ##Technologies Used
 * HTML
 * Git